mbdevpl/version-query/README.rst

     :target: https://github.com/mbdevpl/version-query/blob/master/NOTICE
     :alt: license

-Package version query toolkit for Python.
+Package versioning toolkit for Python which relies on git tags, git history traversal and status of git repository to generate a very fine-grained version number.

-This script is motivated by wish to avoid hardcoding the version number when maintaining a Python package.
+Aren't you tired hardcoding the version numbers when maintaining a Python package?!

-Instead of hardcoding:
+And wouldn't you like have fine-grained versioning scheme with version changing with each commit, for easier development, testing and pre-release deployment?!

+Search no more!

+As long as you mark your releases using git tags, instead of hardcoding:

 .. code:: python